Do you want to sell your house fast and at a high price and have no moral qualms?

-Of course, the wider the net, the more the fishes.
+Of course, the wider the net, the more the fish.

-But why wasting so much time and effort in casting your net as widely as possible?
+But why waste so much time and effort in casting your net as widely as possible?

-When you advertise with a low price you get the equal amount of fishes with just one or two ads.
+When you advertise with a low price you get an equal amount of fish with just one or two ads.